 For faculty, departments are financially responsible for materials checked out by their faculty members, and department chairs may be notified of materials that need to be billed.

-When you search article databases, the ‘Find It’ button will appear in your results: ‘Find It’ is a context-sensitive link server and full-text retrieval service provided by Lindell Library.
-It allows you to click from a citation in a database search result and view a list of retrieval options and related services, including linking to the online full text when available.
+When you search article databases, the ‘Find It’ button will appear in your results: ‘Find It’ is a context-sensitive link server and full-text retrieval service provided by the Lindell Library.
+It allows you to click from a citation in a database search result and view a list of retrieval options and related services, including links to the online full text when available.